The special Aronszajn tree property at $\aleph_2$ and $GCH$: introduction

 In \cite{solovay-tennenbaum}, Solovay and Tennenbaum proved the consistency of Martin's Axiom + $2^{\aleph_0} > \aleph_1$ and showed that this implies $\SH_{\aleph_1}$.
 This was later extended by Baumgartner, Malitz and Reinhardt \cite{b-m-r}, who showed that Martin's Axiom + $2^{\aleph_0} > \aleph_1$ implies $\SATP_{\aleph_1}$.
 Later, Jensen (see \cite{devlin} and \cite{shelah}) produced a model of $\GCH$ in which $\SATP_{\aleph_1}$ holds.

 The situation at $\aleph_2$ turned out to be more complicated.
 In \cite{jensen}, Jensen proved that the existence of an $\al_2$-Souslin tree follows from each of the hypotheses $\CH+\diamondsuit(S^2_1)$ and $\Box_{\o_1}+\diamondsuit(S^2_0)$ (where, given $m<n<\o$, $S^n_m=\{\a<\al_n\,\mid\, \cf(\a) =\al_m\}$).
-The second result was improved by Gregory in \cite{gregory}, where he proved that $\GCH$ together with the existence of a non--reflecting stationary subset of $S^2_0$ yields the existence of an $\al_2$-Souslin tree.
+The second result was improved by Gregory in \cite{gregory}, where he proved that $\GCH$ together with the existence of a non-reflecting stationary subset of $S^2_0$ yields the existence of an $\al_2$-Souslin tree.
 In \cite{laver-shelah}, Laver and Shelah produced, relative to the existence of a weakly compact cardinal, a model of $\ZFC+\CH$ in which the special Aronszajn tree property at $\aleph_2$ holds.
 But in their model $2^{\aleph_1} > \aleph_2$, and the task of finding a model of $\ZFC$+$\GCH$+$\SATP_{\aleph_2}$, or even of $\ZFC$+$\GCH$+$\SH_{\aleph_2}$, remained a major open problem.
 The earliest published mention of this problem seems to appear in \cite{kanamori-magidor} (see also \cite{laver-shelah}, \cite{todorcevic}, \cite{shelah-stanley}, \cite{shelah-anniv-issue}, or \cite{rinot0}).

 In this paper we solve the above problem by proving the following theorem. \begin{theorem} Suppose $\kappa$ is a weakly compact cardinal.
-Then there exists a set--generic extension of the universe in which $\GCH$ holds, $\kappa=\aleph_2$, and the special Aronszajn tree property at $\aleph_2$ (and hence Souslin's Hypothesis at $\aleph_2$) holds. \end{theorem}
+Then there exists a set-generic extension of the universe in which $\GCH$ holds, $\kappa=\aleph_2$, and the special Aronszajn tree property at $\aleph_2$ (and hence Souslin's Hypothesis at $\aleph_2$) holds. \end{theorem}